ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 ### Plug-in Version

 The plug-in version is contributed by Lehigh team.
 One can use it with only llvm-5.0 binaries(Don't have to build the whole llvm from source).
-It's on branch **pdg-plugin**.
+It's on branch **pdg_plugin**.
 User can simply switch to the branch and type **make** to build the pdg tool.
 However, before doing this, make sure you have llvm 5.0 project binaries on your machine.
 After the make,  you can use the opt-5.0 tool to use the pass.

 For example: